1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/metahttp/README.md

 # metahttp
-A layer above Linux tools that deal with the HTTP(S) protocol
+A layer above (wrapper around) standard Linux tools that deal with the HTTP(S) protocol: curl, wget, wfuzz.
+It can also create raw HTTP(S) requests.
+The lower level bash commands are derived from compact XML files that consist of definitions in a structured request language.

 ## Installation
 - Install docker:<br/>